 How new message recalling works in less typical scenarios?

-Emails send from a shared mailbox or as a delegate can be recalled as well.
-However, currently, it’s impossible to access the Message Recall Report for messages recalled in those scenarios.
+Emails sent from a shared mailbox or as a delegate can be recalled as well.
+However, currently, it’s impossible to access the message recall report for messages recalled in those scenarios.

 Messages forwarded from recipient’s mailbox to another one using Exchange mail flow rules will be recalled as usual.
 The recalling won’t work if forwarding is done manually or by means of a local (Inbox) rule.